 - Professional Engineer (P.Eng.) designation with APEGA (or able to register if out of province);

 - A minimum of 5 to 7 years of practical experience in a metal manufacturing organization including assembly techniques and steel welding;

-- Current experience with Autodesk Inventory and/or Solid Works;
+- Current experience with Autodesk Inventor and/or Solid Works;

 - Familiarity with Transport Canada Truck and Trailer requirements and regulations (CMVSS);